hofk/THREEg.js/README.md

 .....................................
 Labyrinth-3D-2D ..........................................

 Easy to design 3D and 2D Labyrinth Geometry.
+Non indexed BufferGeometry.
 It is realized as one non-indexed BufferGeometry.
 Multi material is supported.